 ***SPOILERS for Magnus Chase and the Gods of Asgard: The Hammer of Thor by Rick Riordan, which you should all read, suggested age range be damned.***

 When I read the first book in Rick Riordan’s series about Norse gods in the modern world last year, Magnus Chase and the Gods of Asgard: The Sword of Summer, I noticed something unusual: the main character lacked a love interest.
-Samirah al-Abbas, the young Muslim woman Riordan created to fill the Strong Female Lead role, was engaged to and in love another character.
+Samirah al-Abbas, the young Muslim woman Riordan created to fill the Strong Female Lead role, was engaged to and in love with another character.
 Magnus Chase, the protagonist of the new series, had no romantic options in sight.

 So I knew, when I picked up Magnus Chase and the Gods of Asgard: The Hammer of Thor last week, that Riordan would introduce a new character to serve as Chase’s love interest.
 I just didn’t expect her to be a gender-fluid, transgender person.

 Alex Fierro was assigned male at birth, but realized when she was young that she identified as both male and female.
-Because of her gender fluidity, her parents kicked her out, making her homeless as a mere teenager.
+Because of her gender fluidity, her parents kicked her out, making her homeless as a teenager.
 She asks her companions to call her “she” or “he” based on which gender she identifies with more on a given day, rather than using the pronoun “they.”
 (She usually feels more female, hence my use of the feminine pronoun in this piece.)

 Even in literature and media meant for adults, I have seen few portrayals of gender fluid or transgender people as attractive.
 They may be good, brave people, admirable and strong; but flat-out attractive?
 That one’s rare.
 Yet Rick Riordan, in a children’s book, broke that barrier.
 And he did so in a book that, today, hit Number 1 on the New York Times’ Bestseller List.